syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/polygon.md

 documentation: ug
 ---

-# Polygon shape in ##Platform_Name## Maps control
+# Polygon shape in ##Platform_Name## Maps component

 {% if page.publishingplatform == "aspnet-core" %}

-The Maps control allows you to add polygon shape to a geometry map or an online map by using the properties in the [polygons](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsPolygons.html).
+The Maps component allows you to add polygon shape to a geometry map or an online map by using the properties in the [polygons](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsPolygon.html).
 This section describes how to add polygon shape to the map and customize them.

-The polygon shape can be rendered over the map layer by defining the [points](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsPolygon.html#Syncfusion_EJ2_Maps_MapsPolygon_Points) property in the `polygons` of the Maps control.
+The polygon shape can be rendered over the map layer by defining the [points](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsPolygon.html#Syncfusion_EJ2_Maps_MapsPolygon_Points) property in the `polygons` of the Maps component.
 The `points` property uses a collection of latitude and longitude values to define the polygon shape.

 The `polygons` provides the following properties for customizing the polygon shape of the Maps component.